Experienced Miami Attorneys Handle Child Support Modification

 Trustworthy representation for parents requesting or opposing changes in support

 Courts in Florida issue child support orders based on the family’s current circumstances: the finances of both parents, the number of children to be supported, the needs of the children and many other factors.
 However, every factor the court considers is subject to change.
 When a change is substantial, the law allows the court to revisit the question of child support and consider whether to modify the amount.
-At Rafool, LLC, we frequently represent child support obligors and recipients who either want to modify the order or oppose the other party’s petition for a modification.
+At Rafool, PLLC, we frequently represent child support obligors and recipients who either want to modify the order or oppose the other party’s petition for a modification.
 We provide robust representation to alert the court to all pertinent facts that favor your side of the argument.
 We go to court fully prepared, and we fight to deliver the outcome you and your children need.

 Reasons for requesting a modification in child support